umarxd/forge-torrent/README.md

 ### Note

-- Feel free contribute, I'll be merging the changes as long the it is a legit torrent.
+- Feel free contribute, I'll be merging the changes as long as the torrent is legit.